HarshitR2004/LeetScribe/README.md

 ### Step 3: Share Database with Integration

-1. Open your database page
+1. Open your Database page
 2. Click "Share" in the top right
-3. Click "Invite" and search for your integration name
-4. Give it "Edit" permissions
-5. **Copy the Database ID** from the URL (the long string of characters)
+3. Click "Copy link" to get the database share URL

 ### Step 4: Configure Extension

 1. Click the extension icon in your Chrome toolbar
 2. Paste your Integration Token
-3. Paste your Database ID
+3. Paste your Database Share URL (the extension will automatically extract the Database ID)
 4. Click "Save Configuration"
 5. Click "Test Connection" to verify everything works